Welcome to Abbotswood Medical Centre

 For medical help linked to coronavirus you can also contact the NHS 111 online coronavirus service.

-Only call 111 if you cannot get online.
+Only call 111 if you cannot get online or if your symptoms worsen.

 When you call to make an appointment with a GP or nurse we will first of all ask you to tell us why you need medical help.
 This will help us decide how best to help you.
 Please do not contact the practice for medical help linked to coronavirus.
 Follow the advice above.